Cozy Christmas Activities In and Around Oslo

 Those who want to recreate the traditional Christmas atmosphere from Frognerseteren at home should take a pre-Christmas trip to Blomsterhagen på Abildsø.
 Here you can buy the most beautiful Christmas decorations and wreaths in all sizes.
 Personally, we just can’t get enough of spruce needles and red bows!
 In recent years, we have made sure to visit Blomsterhagen the same weekend as the Christmas market is held at Abildsø farm, just a stone’s throw away.
 It sells, among other things, apple juice produced from local apples, Christmas cakes, and various handicraft products.
 In addition, there is an open cafe with lighted fire bowls in the yard.

-When: Blomsterhagen is open all year.
-The Christmas market at Abildsø farm is open the following dates:
+When: Blomsterhagen is open from 14 november.
+Dates for the Christmas market at Abildsø farm is has not yet been published.

 Where: In Abildsø, approximately 10 minutes by car from Oslo city center.
 Address: Plogveien 100, 0680 Oslo.